OSHA Heat Rule: What Employers Should Know

 Heat waves and advisories are becoming fiercer and more relentless than years past.
 Despite advanced technology that offers more accurate forecasting and buildings with widespread access to air conditioning, heat remains the deadliest weather-related threat in the U.S., claiming an average of 40 lives annually since 2011.

 The Occupational Safety and Health Administration (OSHA) has been aware of heat risk to workers for years but has lacked written guidance for employers beyond the General Duty Clause of providing a work environment free from hazards.
-Now, after several years in the making, OSHA has officially proposed what may soon become a federal heat standard to protect employees.
+While OSHA's proposed rule has not yet become a federal heat standard, it will cover hazardous heat exposure for both indoor workers without climate-controlled environments (furnaces, machinery, hot tar ovens, etc.) and employees working outdoors.
+Here are the key components that employers should prepare for now.

-Several states have already issued their own heat illness and injury prevention laws to protect workers exposed to severe heat.
+Please note: several states have already issued their own heat illness and injury prevention laws to protect workers exposed to severe heat.
 Please contact your Stratus HR rep for more details.

 • Work outdoors in warm weather